m2osw/sugarcrm/README.md

 https://github.com/m2osw/sugarcrm/issues/1

-# Help Wanted
+# Control Project

-If you are a programmer and want to help, I'll be happy to give you access.
+If you are a programmer and want to take over, I'll be happy to give you access.
-I still don't understand (or maybe I missed it?) why there wasn't yet a fork of SugarCRM that works in PHP 7.